Nanny Taxes 101

-- Payroll info: You need to accurately calculate your employee's gross pay, calculate the taxes withheld, and track the corresponding employer taxes each pay period.
+- Payroll info: You need to accurately calculate your employee's gross pay, the taxes withheld from your nanny and the corresponding employer taxes each pay period.
 (Use our nanny tax pay calculator to help.)

 - You must provide your nanny with a Form W-2 by the end of January each year.